Enabling secrets encryption

 3. Start EmailEngine with encryption options

-The encryption tool is actually the same command you would normally use to start EmailEngine except it takes an additional argument encrypt.
+The encryption tool is actually the same command you would normally use to start EmailEngine, except it takes an additional argument encrypt.

 $ export EENGINE_SECRET="secret password"